jonesnil/E04a-Sprites/README.md

-Edited a few main files to make random sprites appear and follow the mouse.
+Edited a few main files to make random sprites appear/follow the mouse/talk to each other.
 Just a few examples of how sprites can be used in python arcade.
 I also made a 4th main file where zombies run from the mouse.